Suzuki Brezza: Second generation (YH; 2022)

 The second-generation Brezza was unveiled in India on 30 June 2022 without the "Vitara" moniker.

 The vehicle retained the body shell platform of previous generation with major revisions.
-It came with revised front and rear fascia, redesigned C-pillar, thicker body claddings, redesigned 16-inch alloy wheels, shark fin-type antenna and electric sunroof.
+It came with revised front and rear fascia, redesigned C-pillar, thicker body claddings, redesigned 16-inch alloy wheels, shark fin-type antenna and electric single-pane sunroof.
 The dimensions are also nearly identical to the outgoing model, except for the 45 mm height increase due to the shark fin antenna.
-On the interior, the dashboard received a layered design with floating car audio display, along with redesigned steering wheel (with additional telescopic adjustment) and instrument cluster, wider rear bench seat, and addition of wireless charging dock, interior ambient lighting and rear AC vents.
-Electronic Stability Program (ESP) and Hill-Start Assist (HSA) are standard across the lineup, with six airbags also standard for the flagship ZXi+ grade.
+On the interior, the dashboard received a layered design with floating 9-inch car audio display, along with redesigned steering wheel (with additional telescopic adjustment) and instrument cluster, wider rear bench seat, and addition of wireless charging dock, interior ambient lighting and rear AC vents.
+Electronic Stability Program (ESP) and Hill-Start Assist (HSA) are standard across the lineup, with six airbags also standard for all the variant grades.

 The engine is replaced by the K15C Dualjet petrol unit with dual injectors, mated to either 5-speed manual or a 6-speed automatic transmission option replacing the old 4-speed unit.
 The 12 V SHVS mild hybrid system is also carried over.

 The second-generation Brezza is not exported from India to international markets such as South Africa.
 The role of the Brezza there has been filled by the larger Grand Vitara and the Fronx.